-The portion of urban and community land in New Jersey with a tree canopy was 37.7% in 2001. - Development is resilient to the impacts of climate change.
-The spatial arrangement of buildings, transportation networks, other infrastructure, and interstitial open space absorbs the impacts of climate change with minimal disruption. - There are approximately 32,000 residential parcels, with an assessed property value of \$11 billion, predicted to become newly exposed to coastal flooding risks (sea level rise and storm surge) by the year 2050.
+There are approximately 32,000 residential, commercial, and industrial parcels, with an assessed property value of \$11 billion, predicted to become newly exposed to coastal flooding risks (sea level rise and storm surge) by the year 2050.

 Production and consumption of energy is arguably the single biggest driver of unsustainable trends in New Jersey.
 We rely on a complex energy infrastructure to run our economy and provide all the necessities of life.
 Our energy comes from multiple sources, such as the sun, wind, nuclear, hydropower, and fossil fuels.
 It is delivered to us commonly as electricity, liquid fuels such as gasoline or ethanol, or as combustible gas.
 Energy production and consumption are the drivers of problems such as global warming and acid rain, and the need to secure new fossil fuel sources drives global competition, tension, and instability.
 Finding ways to supply energy cheaply and reliably without driving environmental degradation is a fundamental sustainability challenge.